Q: When and where is Camp Hobé summer camp?

 A: Camp Hobé is held at the beautiful Camp Wapiti site, which is located just outside Tooele, Utah.
 The campsite is approximately a 40-50 minute drive from downtown Salt Lake City.

-Q: How do I know that Camp Hobé is a good program?
+Q: How do I know that Camp Hobé summer camp is a good program?

 A: Camp Hobé has been accredited by the American Camp Association (ACA) for over 30 years.
 The ACA is the industry standard for best practices in camping programs.
 Accreditation means that our camp complies with up to 26 mandatory standards on critical health and safety concerns, as well as with 20 to 40 additional standards in each of 10 separate areas, including operations, facilities, staffing, programs, and aquatics.
 The accreditation process focuses on education and encourages camps to continually improve their programs.